microsoft/Windows-AppConsult-XAMLIslandsLab/Manual/README.md

 MSIX packaging plays an important role with XAML Island because, by combining these two technologies, you'll be able to leverage at the same time features and user controls of the Universal Windows Platform without rewriting your application from scratch.

 #### XAML Islands architecture
-The Windows 10 October 2018 Update with the SDK 17763 enables a first preview of XAML Islands for Desktop applications.
-That means that Windows 10 now supports hosting UWP controls inside the context of a Win32 Process.
+The Windows 10 October 2018 Update with the SDK 17763 has enabled a first preview of XAML Islands for Desktop applications, followed by an official release included in Windows 10 19H1.
+This means that Windows 10 now supports hosting UWP controls inside the context of a Win32 Process.
 The 'magic' is powered by two new system APIs called <a href="https://docs.microsoft.com/en-us/uwp/api/windows.ui.xaml.hosting.windowsxamlmanager" target="_blank">WindowsXamlManager</a> and <a href="https://docs.microsoft.com/en-us/uwp/api/windows.ui.xaml.hosting.desktopwindowxamlsource" target="_blank">DesktopWindowXamlSource</a>.

 - The **WindowsXamlManager** handles the UWP XAML Framework.
 As such, the only exposed method is called **InitializeForCurrentThread()**, which takes care of initializing the UWP XAML Framework inside the current thread of a non-Win32 Desktop app, so that you can start adding UWP controls to it.
 - The **DesktopWindowXamlSource** is the actual instance of your Islands content.
 It has a **Content** property which you can instantiate and set with the control you want to render.